 How to obtain GMS?

-Since GMS is closed sourced and exclusively belongs to Google (proprietary), one would need a license to use it.
-A license is simply a permission to use a piece of software.
+Since GMS is closed-sourced and exclusively belongs to Google (proprietary), one would need a license to use it.
+A license is simply permission to use a piece of software.
 In this case, Google has to issue the license.

-Google has very strict requirements that manufacturers must meet inorder to to be able to use GMS on that phones.
+Google has very strict requirements that manufacturers must meet to be able to use GMS on those phones.
 If these companies meet these requirements, Google issues them a Mobile Application Distribution Agreement (MADA) license.
-The MADA license is also known as the GMS license, because having it allows one to use GMS.
+The MADA license is also known as the GMS license because having it allows one to use GMS.

 Having access to GMS is a deal breaker for many smartphone users as Huawei recently discovered.
 Many people are tied into Google’s ecosystem of apps and services, and as such will not use a phone that has no access to GMS.

-GMS on Android are number one in the world in areas that they are good.
-A good example is having access to Playstore which contains millions of apps.
-If that is missing in a phone, most people won’t touch it.
+GMS on Android is number one in the world in areas that they are good.
+A good example is having access to PlayStore which contains millions of apps.
+If that is missing from a phone, most people won’t touch it.

 Restrictions and monopolies

 Accusations of restrictions and monopolies have dogged Google through the years.
-In order to use GMS, one of the requirements states that the company not use mobile services from Google’s competitors such as Microsoft or Huawei.
+To use GMS, one of the requirements states that the company does not use mobile services from Google’s competitors such as Microsoft or Huawei.

-Some of Google’s competitors have stated that Google actively pushes OEMs to block rival apps (or blocks it) from being installed on Android phones.
-Google also actively promotes their own app at the expense of others.
-These and more are why Google have been sued in several countries for breaking anti-trust regulations etc.
+Some of Google’s competitors have stated that Google actively pushes OEMs to block rival apps (or blocks them) from being installed on Android phones.
+Google also actively promotes its app at the expense of others.
+These and more are why Google has been sued in several countries for breaking anti-trust regulations etc.

 Please leave a comment if you have any difficulty and remember to: